 There is nothing like picking fresh thyme for your healthy chicken dinner on a hot summer afternoon.

-There are many kinds of herbs that can grow indoors.
-I choose the eight bellow because they are common and very easy to grow.
+There are many kinds of herbs that you can grow indoors.
+I choose the eight below because they are common and very easy to grow.

-2. Cilantro (Also Known as Coriander if Used for its Seed)
+1. Cilantro (also known as Coriander if used for its seed)…

 Cilantro comes from regions across southern Europe to southwestern Asia and northern Africa.
-Like parsley, it’s also a member of the Apiaceae family.
+It’s a member of the Apiaceae family.
 Cilantro is an annual herb.

 Cilantro is rich in vitamin A, C, and K as well as antioxidants.